Custom build configuration schema

 eas/use_npm_token

-Configures node package managers (npm, pnpm, or Yarn) for use with private packages, published either to npm or private registry.
+Configures node package managers (npm, pnpm, or Yarn) for use with private packages, published either to npm or a private registry.
 Set NPM_TOKEN in your project's secrets, and this function will configure the build environment by creating .npmrc with the token.

 example.yml